 Full 12V Hot Water System (or 240V off an inverter)

 Our Reconn R2 has a 14L Truma hot water system, but its only plumbed to the shower and not the kitchen.
-To be honest I don’t see the point of warming 14L of water just so you can do the dishes anyway, but these (like all water heaters) use a fair chunk of gas and with the change to lithium batteries and big solar arrays I’m surprised more people haven’t gone with electric hot water systems.
+To be honest I don’t see the point of warming 14L of water just so you can do the dishes anyway, but these (like all water heaters) use a fair chunk of gas and with the change to a 12V lithium battery and big solar arrays I’m surprised more people haven’t gone with electric hot water systems.

 If you can run a microwave, or an induction cook top, you can most certainly run a 12V water heater, and I really like the idea of them.
 Again, they are free to run, simple and you can even DIY a heap of different options.